DiegoParanha/tip-calc/README.md

 ###  [Use Tip-Calc]()

-Pretty simple, its a Tip Calculator for those are do not like to use a normal calulator
+Pretty simple app, it's a Tip Calculator for those are do not like to use a normal calulator when paying your bill in the restaurant
 </div>